allisonmackey/barter-app/README.md

 * I want to be able to message other users regarding the services/goods they're offering
 * I want to be able to set a time for us to trade goods/services

+TO DO LIST:
+- Style 'User Profile' (HOME.html.erb)
+- Style 'Post' card (HOME.html.erb, SHOW.html.erb, INDEX.html.erb)
+- Create Nav Bar across all pages in 'APPLICATION.html.erb'

+Functionality I want to put in place:
+- Allow user to have 'profile' with information about the user
+- Allow user to have 'edit' page to update all profile information
+- Implement 'by zipcode' method so that users can see posts from a mile by radius
+- Implement 'friends' capability so that user can add other users and see their 'activity'
+- Implement Messaging capability (STRETCH GOAL)

 ## Technologies Used